top of page

 • 3 min read

-To illustrate their value, let’s look at the house at 98 West Broadway Street in Danville, Indiana, known historically as the Moses Keeney House.
+To illustrate their value, let’s look at the house at 98 West Broadway Street in Danville, Indiana, known historically as the Moses Keeney house.
 In 2019, the Hendricks County Historical Museum purchased the home.
 There was speculation that the house had not always been positioned as it is today, so the museum conducted research to determine its original orientation.
-Fortunately, Sanborn maps provided a clear answer.
+Sanborn maps helped provide a clear answer.

 A section of the 1883 Sanborn Fire Insurance Map for Danville, Indiana, showing part of East South Street.
 The map includes labeled buildings such as "Keeney & Sons Livery" in yellow, a "County Jail" in pink, and a "Jailor's Dw'g" (jailor’s dwelling).
 Other structures include a dwelling marked "Dwg." and a shed.
 Lot numbers 305 to 308 are visible, with street names and building details indicated.